 The forest is home to several antelope species and a huge variety of birds.
 The southernmost portion of the Ukhahlamba Drakensberg World Heritage Site, the impressive Swartberg, Bokkiesberg, Cedarberg and Ngele mountain ranges lie in East Griqualand.
-Between Kokstad and Matatiele, the hamlet of Cedarville provides tranquil canoe-borne excursions into its surrounding, water-filled hollows.
+Between Kokstad and excursions into its surrounding, water-filled hollows.
 Steam-train journeys can be undertaken between Swartberg and Creighton.